dfir-dd/incident-response-playbooks/Incident Response/EN/Ransomware/ransomware-playbook.md

 * **Rebuild or cleanse infected systems in a new network zone:**
    Infected systems should be rebuild from scratch with hardened blueprints in a new network zone without or with very limited connectivity to the infected network.
 When an analysis of the incident was conducted it sometimes can be possible to cleanse infected systems with know IOCs and not rebuilding them from scratch.
 But in most cases this will pose a great residual risk.

-* Recover data from known good backups
+* **Recover data from known good backups:**
+   After the systems have been rebuilt, the data from the last known good backup can be restored if available.

-* Pay the ransom if no other way can be found using xxx vendor
+* **Pay the ransom (if no other way can be found):**
+   Decide whether to pay the ransom or not.
+There are known trusted services to support with this endeavour if neccessary.

-* address colleteral damage
+* **Address colleteral damage:**
-* document actions
+   Ransomware and measures to control the incident can result in colleteral damage to systems, production and personell.
+Make sure to properly address these parts as well and make use of the created documentation to indentify them.

 ## Post Morten

-* Review the Response Process in a whole and enhance
+Review your created documentation and conduct lessons learned sessions to improve the overall process of incident handling as well as overall IT security.

+* **Review the incident response process:**
+   Enhance the response process for later incidents by collecting what went good and what not.
+Identify steps that needed more preparation and use the advice that was given by any involved parties throughout the response.

-* Discuss security enhancements
+* **Discuss security enhancements:**
-* External review of the network (Audit, Pentest etc...)
+* **Conduct external reviews:**

 //TODO: Write full text from bulletin